excessive/DOMy/docs/properties/border.md

 # border

 The size of the border.
-The value can be an integer (all corners of the same size), a table of two (top and bottom, right and left), or a table of four (top, right, bottom, left).
+The value can be an integer (all sides are the same size), a table of two (top and bottom, right and left), or a table of four (top, right, bottom, left).

 Value   | Description
 --------|------------